 There are a number of reasons for relocation after divorce.

-Because this impacts parents and children, and there are so many moving parts, relocation can be complicated.
+Because this impacts parents and children, and there are so many moving parts, relocation after divorce can be complicated.

 In Oregon, the custodial parent can relocate within 60 miles of the other parent without notification ahead of time.
 No matter the distance, however, the parents must continue to honor the court-ordered parenting agreement.